The Growth and Skills Levy

 What can the Apprenticeship Levy be used for?

 Apprenticeship Levy funding can only be used to recruit and train apprentices.
-A businesses that does not use or transfer their funding to another business, will lose access to it.
+A business that does not use or transfer their funding to another business, will lose access to that funding once it expires.

 It is designed to benefit both small and large businesses, by nurturing new talent, which in-turn boosts the UK tech industry.